 Nantmawr Independent (Congregational) Chapel

-This gothic chapel was built in 1875.
+This gothic chapel was built in 1875 to a design by John Sulman, A.R.I.B.A., of The Guildhall Chambers, Basinghall in the City of London.
+The builder was J. Whitridge Davies of Oswestry.
 It had a school below the chapel and a manse next door for the minister and a school house for the teacher.
-The memorial stone was laid by Thomas Barnes of the Quinta, a noted benefactor of nonconformist chapels.
-The total cost of all the buildings was £3000.
+The memorial stone was laid on the 25th January 1875 by Thomas Barnes of the Quinta, a noted benefactor of nonconformist chapels.
+The total cost of all the buildings was about £1000.
 It had its own burial ground attached.
 The chapel closed about 1985 and is now a private house.

 Congregationalists met in houses at Nantmawr from 1818 until they built a chapel named "Smyrna", on the opposite side of the road to the chapel in the photograph.
 The chapel was built in 1830-1 and opened on 9th June 1831.
 It does not appear on the 1851 Religious Census.
 In time the building became too small for the congregation, so a new chapel was built (in the photograph).